nidhiahl/Incremental-Isolation-Forest/README.md

 11. treenode.cpp and treenode.h : consists of the functionality related to treenode creation and operations over the treenode object.

 12. split_for_addition : this code splits the original dataset file in the desired format (shown in D31ds sub-directory) for addition operation.

 13. split_for_deletion : this code splits the original dataset file in the desired format (shown in D31deleteds sub-directory) for deletion operation.

+# Execution Sequence
+Prepare the required versions and subsets of original dataset using the "split_for_addition.cpp" and "split_for_deletion.cpp" to get data for addition and deletion operation respectively.